Skip to content

 pre-commit run --all-files

 The hooks will automatically run on staged files when you commit.
-They include: - Black - Code formatting - isort - Import sorting - flake8 - Linting - mypy - Type checking - bandit - Security checks
+They include: - Ruff - Formatting + linting + import sorting (replaces Black + isort + flake8) - mypy - Type checking - bandit - Security checks

 1. Set up API keys for testing